American Ninja Challenge: Trip to Japan

 Levi and Brian, prior to leaving for Japan, met with U.S. Olympic athlete and Ninja Warrior competitor Paul Terek, who has reached the third stage in past Ninja Warrior competitions.
 Paul trained them in strategies and tactics to quickly and successfully defeat some of the trickier obstacles of Ninja Warrior.
 Afterward, they headed to Japan, where they enjoyed Japanese culture and met for a dinner with Ninja Warrior's all-stars, including Makoto Nagano, the winner of the 17th Ninja Warrior tournament.
-Some other all-stars they met were: Shingo Yamamoto, gas station manager, and firefighter Toshihiro Takeda, who has reached the third stage more than any other competitor.
+Some other all-stars they met were: Shingo Yamamoto, gas station manager, and firefighter Toshihiro Takeda, who has reached the third stage more than any other competitors.

 Ninja Fest 3 (2008)

 The third American Ninja Challenge contest by G4 wrapped up in August 2008, and aired as part of November 12, 2008.
 Viewers got to vote for their favorite competitors and the top three would be picked and flown directly to Japan to compete in Sasuke 21.
 The three winners were Brian Orosco (who qualified with a different video), gymnast Mark Witmer of Minneapolis, Minnesota, and freerunner/stuntwoman Luci Romberg (the first woman to qualify) of Valley Village, California.
-These winners joined American Ninja Challenge 2 winner Levi Meeuwenberg and both hosts from Attack of the Show!, Olivia Munn and Kevin Pereira to compete.
-In Japan, they have the ultimate experience, along with training at Muscle Park, a scaled-down version of the Sasuke course located in a section of shopping mall called "Muscule Park".
+These winners joined American Ninja Challenge 2 winner Levi Meeuwenberg and both hosts from Attack of the Show!, Olivia Munn and Kevin Pereira competed.
+In Japan, they have the ultimate experience, along with training at Muscle Park, a scaled-down version of the Sasuke course located in a section of the shopping mall called "Muscule Park".

 Ninja Fest 4 (2009)

 The fourth and final Ninja Challenge contest winner was David Campbell.
 He joined up with former Ninja Challenge winners Luci Romberg and Levi Meeuwenberg to compete in Sasuke 22.
 Also joining them was the returning host Olivia Munn for the run to the top of mount Midoriyama.
-This season concluded the American Ninja Challenge, which subsequently evolved into its own national format - American Ninja Warrior.
-Beginning with the 4th season of American Ninja Warrior, the qualifiers would compete on a replicated Sasuke Midoriyama course in the Las Vegas, USA (and no longer participate in the Japanese version of the show).
-Beginning with ANW5, additional "Special" competitions would also be arranged between the finalists of the Japanese and USA editions of the show.
+This season concluded the American Ninja Challenge, which subsequently evolved into its own national format – American Ninja Warrior.
+Beginning with the 4th season of American Ninja Warrior, the qualifiers would compete on a replicated Sasuke Midoriyama course in Las Vegas, US (and no longer participate in the Japanese version of the show).
+Beginning with ANW5, additional "Special" competitions would also be arranged between the finalists of the Japanese and US editions of the show.